mvenice1/business-card-scanner/README.md

 This authorization allows the add-on to:

-- Upload and scan images for contact details and parse the data
+- Upload and scan images to extract contact details
-- Autofill and submit contact details through the in-app form
+- Autofill and submit contact information through the in-app form
 - Create new contacts in your Google Contacts

 > 🔒 **Privacy Note:**
-> This app only uses the permissions necessary to perform the above functions.
+> The only action this app performs on your Google Account is the creation of a contact using the
+> `People.People.createContact(resource)` method from the **Google People API**.
+> External access is required solely to process the scanned image and structure the data into contact fields.
+> No information is shared outside your Google environment

 ---